RA 1080 Eligibility List: The Complete Guide for Board and Bar Passers in the Philippines

 RA 1080 eligibility list showing professions covered under civil service eligibility in the Philippines

 Under Republic Act No. 1080, passing a government-administered board or bar examination is officially recognized as equivalent to passing the Civil Service Examination.
-This means that individuals included in the RA 1080 eligibility list automatically qualify for permanent government positions without having to take the Career Service Professional Examination (CSPE).
+This means that individuals covered by RA 1080 automatically qualify for permanent government positions without having to take the Career Service Professional Examination (CSPE).

-This complete guide covers all professions covered under RA 1080, how this eligibility works, and the practical steps board passers need to take this 2026.
+This complete guide covers the legal basis of RA 1080, every profession it applies to, how the eligibility works in practice, and the exact steps board passers need to take to convert their license into a recognized government credential.

 • What is RA 1080?
 A law that automatically grants Civil Service Eligibility to board and bar exam passers.

-Republic Act No. 1080, officially titled “An Act Declaring the Bar and Board Examinations as Civil Service Examinations,” was enacted to recognize the competence and qualifications of licensed professionals.
+Republic Act No. 1080, officially titled “An Act Declaring the Bar and Board Examinations as Civil Service Examinations,” was enacted to formally recognize the competence and qualifications of licensed professionals for purposes of government employment.

-The principle behind this law is straightforward: because government-administered licensure examinations already rigorously test the competencies required for public service, requiring these same professionals to take a separate civil service exam would be redundant and unnecessarily burdensome.
+The principle behind the law is straightforward: because government-administered licensure examinations already rigorously test the competencies required for public service, requiring these same professionals to take a separate civil service exam would be redundant and unnecessarily burdensome.
+A registered nurse who has already passed a national licensure exam covering clinical competence, for instance, does not need to prove general clerical or administrative aptitude through a separate exam to qualify for a government hospital post.

-The Civil Service Commission (CSC) consistently upholds RA 1080 across all branches, agencies, and levels of the Philippine government as a Second Level (Professional) Eligibility.
+The Civil Service Commission (CSC) consistently upholds RA 1080 across all branches, agencies, and levels of the Philippine government — national, regional, and local — and classifies it as a Second Level (Professional) Eligibility, the same tier as the Career Service Professional Examination.

 This law automatically covers any individual who has passed the following government-administered examinations: